pandey-ankit/coherence-demo/02-federate/federate.md

 ### Prerequisite

-* You should have completed the previous lab.
+* You should have completed the previous labs.

 ## Task 1: Start Federation